 I talk with the press frequently.
 They thankfully whack down my ramblings into concise quotes.
 For those who prefer to see more, I try to

-dump publish slightly polished up conversations I have with press into Press Pass.
+dump publish slightly polished up conversations I have with press into this new category of posts: Press Pass.

 John K. Waters had several questions about the cracks du jour in the until recently sleepy and happy Java community:

 First, John asked about Doug Lea leaving the JCP, to which I replied:

 I don’t know Doug Lea personally, or professionally really.
 While I haven’t spoken with Oracle on the topic, they do seem to be changing how the Java community is being run, making sure to control as much of it as possible.
 Really, I don’t know why we’d expect less: Sun tried to exert control (and in befuddling the ASF around TCK and “field of use” fine-print tactics acted like a pretty poor community overlord, despite the massive goodness that came from other efforts like OpenJDK), and Oracle spent a lot of money buying JAVA.

 Oracle’s business model is to buy large, successful cash cows and milk revenue from them as much as possible, and what you’re seeing around their mum approach to the Java community aligns with that.
 More than likely, they’ll only get “involved” when the ROI can be quantified (a number that can put in a spreadsheet cell), not just when it’s a “good thing” or several steps removed from revenue generation.
 Sun’s business practices around open source were somewhat the opposite, which didn’t work out well for them in the long run at a corporate level.
 So you can imagine the new owner of JAVA feel justified in changing the way it operates.